chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

     You may use the ``rpt_count-calculation_plot.py`` script to plot any other set of data saved in a ``.csv`` file format.

-Scenario 1: horizontal translation of a particle along the x-axis
+Scenario 1: Horizontal Translation of a Particle along the X-Axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. image:: images/counts-along-x-axis.png
     :alt: Results for the horizontal translation of a particle along the x-axis (Scenario 1)